rlucas7/code-searcher/Human_Annotation_Workflow.md

 Step 8.
 Backup/upload this generated output file to the project output bucket.

 Step 9.
-Generate the IR metrics for the output file frin steo 7, and copy the outputs from stdout and paste those output metrics in [the doc](https://docs.google.com/document/d/1V0IDoBw66FctPoFOjNgzAZ7i5j_s4hEoOTd-SOJCXpI/edit?tab=t.0).
+Generate the IR metrics for the output file from step 7, and copy the outputs from stdout and paste those output metrics in [the doc](https://docs.google.com/document/d/1V0IDoBw66FctPoFOjNgzAZ7i5j_s4hEoOTd-SOJCXpI/edit?tab=t.0).

 NOTE: The doc in Step 9 is a scratch doc and the ultimate results will be collated into a table in the manuscript.